Chinese yam

-Dioscorea polystachya or Chinese yam (山药 (山藥)), also called cinnamon-vine, is a species of flowering plant in the yam family.
+Dioscorea polystachya or Chinese yam (shānyào, 山药 (山藥)), also called cinnamon-vine, is a species of flowering plant in the yam family.
 It is sometimes called Chinese potato or by its Korean name ma.
 It is also called huaishan in Mandarin and wàaih sāan in Cantonese.

 It is a perennial climbing vine, native to East Asia.
 The edible tubers are cultivated largely in East Asia and sometimes used in alternative medicine.
 This species of yam is unique as the tubers can be eaten raw.

 Range

 This plant grows throughout East Asia.
 It is believed to have been introduced to Japan in the 17th century or earlier.
 Introduced to the United States as early as the 19th century for culinary and cultural uses, it is now considered an invasive plant species.
 The plant was introduced to Europe in the 19th century during the European Potato Failure, where cultivation continues to this day for the contemporary East Asian food market.